BittyTax/BittyTax/README.md

     bittytax_price [command] --help

 ### Notes:
+1. Both CoinGecko and CoinPaprika have recently changed their non-paid usage plans to only include 12 months of daily historic price data.
+Retrieving data older than this might result in failure.
 1. Not all data source APIs return prices in UK pounds (GBP), for this reason cryptoasset prices are requested in BTC and then converted from BTC into UK pounds (GBP) as a two step process.
 This may change in the near future for stablecoins, see [#82](https://github.com/BittyTax/BittyTax/issues/82).
 1. Some APIs return multiple price points for the same day.
-CoinDesk and CryptoCompare use the 'close' price.
+CryptoCompare and CoinDesk use the 'close' price.
 CoinGecko and CoinPaprika use the 'open' price.
 See [#45]( https://github.com/BittyTax/BittyTax/issues/45).
 1. Historical price data is cached for each data source as a separate JSON file in the .bittytax/cache folder within your home directory.
 Beware if you are changing a symbol name to point to a different data source/asset ID as previous data might be cached.
 1. CoinPaprika does not support BTC/GBP historic prices.